 CCJBH Projects (2020‑23)

 Public Health Meets Public Safety (PHMPS) is a two-year project being conducted in consultation with the Council of State Governments (CSG) Justice Center.
 The project aims to reduce the number of adults and young people with behavioral health needs in California’s justice system by marshaling data to inform policy decisions.
 Building on existing State and local data integration efforts, CSG will develop resources that support State, local, and community leaders in this shared goal.
-As part of the research process and outreach support from the Lived Experience Project (LEP) contractors, CSG has facilitated two focus groups with individuals with lived experience.
-Feedback provided during these focus groups will help inform areas of focus for the project.
+As part of the research process and outreach support from the Lived Experience Project (LEP) contractors, CSG has facilitated two focus groups with individuals with lived experience and convened one additional focus group in November 2021.
+Feedback provided during these focus groups will help inform areas of focus for the project and the development of a data dashboard that is anticipated to be completed in March 2022.
 On our webpage, we have a dashboard for publicly available data that can be used to better understand the intersection of justice & behavioral health.

 Products from this project are posted to our publications page

 People with behavioral health needs cycle in and out of the criminal justice system and incur high supervision costs, high health care costs, and poor outcomes.
 Historically, justice-involved people with behavioral health needs are likely to seek Medi-Cal funded behavioral health treatment in the community mental health system, and access to this treatment can, in part, help to improve both criminal justice and health outcomes.
-The Affordable Care Act (ACA) expanded access to behavioral health care as many justice-involved people became newly eligible for Medi-Cal.
-CDCR and the Department of Health Care Services (DHCS), which oversees the Medi-Cal program, have made major investments in pre-release enrollment and “warm handoff” between correctional health care and community-based health care services.
+The Affordable Care Act expanded access to behavioral health care as many justice-involved people became newly eligible for Medi-Cal.
+The California Department of Corrections and Rehabilitation (CDCR) and the Department of Health Care Services (DHCS), which oversees the Medi-Cal program, have made major investments in pre-release enrollment and “warm handoff” between correctional health care and community-based health care services.